-Michael Kumer is Principal, Boards Made to Order, and Interim Executive Director of the Pennsylvania Association of Nonprofit Organizations.
+Michael Kumer is Principal, Boards Made to Order, and served as Interim Executive Director of the Pennsylvania Association of Nonprofit Organizations.
 Previously he served as Executive Director, Duquesne University's Nonprofit Leadership Institute, and Associate Dean of the University's School of Leadership and Professional Advancement.

 Since assuming the directorship of the NLI, Michael has produced and facilitated countless programs pursuant to nonprofit excellence.
 These programs have enjoyed a cumulative enrollment of thousands of board members, staff and volunteers representing hundreds of nonprofit agencies.